dizukl/UKL-DIZApps/README.md

 DizApp01InstallService.exe and DizApp01RemoveService.exe run without parameters.

-### Linux
+### Running on Linux
-A deployment for Linux based usage of DIZApps will be available soon.
+A deployment for Linux based usage of DIZApp01 will be available soon.

-### Docker
+### Running on Docker
-A deployment for Docker based usage of DIZApps will be available soon.
+A deployment for Docker based usage of DIZApp01 will be available soon.

+### Additional information
+DIZApp01 is provided including the 3rd party tools needed to start/use them:
+- Python and
+- Nginx.

+The core code is written in python.
+From the Python environment that is bundled here some components that are not needed have been removed.

+Nginx is used to wrap SSL around the apps.

 ## Configuration
-The DizApp01 folder contains a **dizapp01.conf** file.
+The DizApp01 subfolder contains a **dizapp01.conf** file.
 The configuration elements are named in a self explaining way.
 There are some comments provided to explaine the configuration.

 If you change the configuration while the app / the service is running, restart it to apply the changes.